 Learning Experiences in Croatia

-I discovered many different lifestyles in Croatia and each region has its own kind of style.
+I discovered many different lifestyles in Croatia.
+Each region has its foods and lifestyle.

 The style of traditional clothing in the most southern part of Croatia, on the territory of what once was the Dubrovnik Republic.